-In l984 they went to the Caribbean.
+In l984, they went to the Caribbean.
 Dr. Culbertson became mission director in Haiti, where Christianity has seen explosive growth.
-Besides evangelistic thrusts, the 500 Haitian Nazarene churches run economic and farming aid projects, medical work, and elementary schools.
+Besides evangelistic thrusts, hundreds of Haitian Nazarene churches run economic and farming aid projects, medical work, and elementary schools.

 The Culbertsons began their missionary service in Italy in l974.
-During their nearly 10 years of service there, the Italian Nazarenes moved to full self-government.
-After moving to Haiti in 1984, they experienced the revolution that overthrew the oppressive Duvalier dictatorship.
+During their nearly ten years of service there, the Italian Nazarenes moved to full self-government.
+After moving to Haiti in 1984, the Culbertsons lived through the revolution that overthrew the oppressive Duvalier dictatorship.

 At SNU Dr. Culbertson taught missions, including courses in anthropology, linguistics, the global expansion of Christianity, and world religions.
 He has also taught online classes for European Nazarene College, Nazarene Bible College, and Nazarene Theological Seminary.